coin-test/coin-test/CONTRIBUTING.md

 Poetry can be installed by following the instructions [here](https://python-poetry.org/docs/).

-Next, clone the repo, `cd` into the repo and run `poetry install`.
+Next, clone the repo, `cd` into the repo and run `poetry install` and `pre-commit install`.
 All other required packages will be automatically installed in virtual environment `.venv`.

 ### Linting